Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 And the hip hinging is sprinkled throughout sports.
 Weightlifters use it when they do what's called a deadlift.
 Baseball players use it when they bat.
 Tennis start Rafael Nadal does it when he sets up a forehand.
 And in football, players kneel at the line of scrimmage with beautiful hip hinging.

 Toddlers, less than three years old, are great hip hingers.
-They haven't learned yet to bend like a cashew from their parents.
+They haven't learned yet from their parents to bend like a cashew.

 Whether not hip hinging will prevent back pain or injuries, doctors don't know yet, says Dr. DJ Kennedy, a spine specialist at Stanford University and a former weightlifter.